Julia Nelson Ph:828.513.6491

 I hope you have gained some insight and useful tools to make your relationship stronger and your communication better.
 Implementing these techniques can help to stop the negative cycle and bring about effective communication in your relationship.
 Isn’t that what we all want?
 If you find you are struggling with communication or in your relationship, couples therapy can help you get back on track.
 Hope you enjoyed this blog.

-Julia Nelson, LPCA, LMFTA is a psychotherapist and owns a private practice in Flat Rock and Forest City, NC.
-In general, she specializes in couples counseling, anxiety and depression counseling, premarital counseling, and parenting classes.
+Julia Nelson is a psychotherapist and owns a private practice in Rutherford County, NC.
+She specializes in couples counseling, anxiety and depression counseling, premarital counseling, and parenting classes.
 She is also a Certified Clinical Military Counselor.
-To find out more about Julia click here: Nelson Christian Counseling.